 In this post, you will learn how Citus 10 extends its foreign key support and why extending the foreign key support for local tables is so useful for hybrid local+distributed data models.

 Note that if you are using theHyperscale (Citus) option in the Azure Database for PostgreSQL managed service, the good news is that Citus 10 is already available there.
-Just be sure to check and see if Citus 10 is still on the list of Preview features or not: if it is, you will need to enable Preview features to start using this new Citus 10 feature.
+Update in August 2021: You can learn more about how to access the Citus 10 features in Hyperscale (Citus) across the different regions in Nik’s GA post.

 Now let’s start with a real-world example—depicted in 4 separate steps—to show what you can do with Citus 10 and what a hybrid data model can look like in Citus 10.
 We will keep the table definitions to a minimum to keep the focus on foreign keys: